JordyMoos/elm-yapm-client/README.md

 ### Override config from environment

-All keys set in the `config.json` can be overriden with environment variables from their snakecased-upper name.
+All keys set in the `config.json` can be overridden with environment variables from their snakecased-upper name.

 For example; to override `maxIdleTime` you can set the environment variable `MAX_IDLE_TIME`.